KygoSkyrus/mern/server/Notes.md

 - same thing willl be doen for wishlist orders

--- wishlist etc
+-- remove to cart isnt rel time ,,no showng deleted items -- wishlist etc
 -- clear unneccsary stuff
 -- find a layout for cart and order page